14 min read

 - Rebuilt: "Nothing between us is off the record."
 (Commitment)

-This works because it uses actual journalistic terminology to track emotional progression.
 The vocabulary is professional; the meaning becomes intimate.

-Common Journalism Mistakes in Sports Romance
+What Are the Most Common Journalism Mistakes in Sports Romance?

 | Mistake | Why It Fails | The Fix |